ThatGuyKeon/Traverse-Project/README.md

 The level is designed around player curiosity versus direct guidance to balance discovery with clarity.

 ## Gameplay Notes
 The objective is to reach the final shrine at the end of the level.
-When the player reaches it, a win message appears.
+When the player reaches it, a win message sound will continuously play.

 If the player gets lost in dark areas, they should return to lit areas to regain visibility and direction.